CSC207-2022F-UofT/course-project-kronos/README.md

 The design patterns implemented in the project are:

-- Facade
+### Façade
+- The use cases are implemented using the Façade design pattern.

-- Private Data Class
+### Private Data Class
+- The entities are implementing using the Private Data Class design pattern.
+This is to reduce coupling and limit user access to the core of the system.

-## Solid Principles
+## SOLID Principles

 We ensured that the project followed all the SOLID principles.

-## MVP

-The project mainly follows the MVP model.
-However, to ensure clean architecture, we implemented controllers and presenters separately.

-## GitHub Features

-The GitHub features used in project are:

-- Issues
-- Pull Requests
-- Action
-- License

-## Test Coverage

-- Facade
-- Private Data Class

-## Solid Principles

-We ensured that the project followed all the SOLID principles.
+### Single Responsibility Principle (SRP)
+ - Each use case is specifically responsible for one function, ensuring the Single Responsibility Principle.
+We are

+### Open - Closed Principle
+  - We used interfaces in the use cases which are open to extension but not modification.

+### Interface Segregation Principle
+ - We ensured that no classes were forced to implement or use interfaces they did not need.

 ## MVP